Stakeholder Management

 Tools and Techniques:

-- Performance Reviews: Performance reviews can be used to evaluate stakeholder engagement and make necessary changes.
+- Performance Reviews: Project managers can use performance reviews to evaluate stakeholder engagement and make necessary changes.

-- Meetings: Meetings can be used to discuss stakeholder engagement and make necessary changes.
+- Meetings: Project managers can use meetings to discuss stakeholder engagement and make necessary changes.

 Outputs: